Generalised Krylov complexity: Universal features of generalised complexity

 It turns out that the above results for both fast scramblers and slow scramblers can be partly explained from known features of K-complexity.
 As an example, we focus on $K_2$.
 By definition $K_2=K^2+(\Delta K)^2$, where $\Delta K$ stands for the variance of K-complexity.
 It is shown \cite{Hornedal:2022pkc} that for fast scramblers, the dispersion bound of K-complexity is saturated asymptotically.
-This gives \be \Delta K=\partial_t K/2b_1=K/\hat{b}_1\quad \quad \Longrightarrow\quad K_2=\big(1+\fft{1}{\hat{b}_1^2} \big)K^2\,, \ee where $\hat{b}_1=b_1/\alpha$.
+This gives when $t\rightarrow \infty$ \be \Delta K=\partial_t K/2b_1=K/\hat{b}_1\quad \quad \Longrightarrow\quad K_2=\big(1+\fft{1}{\hat{b}_1^2} \big)K^2\,, \ee where $\hat{b}_1=b_1/\alpha$.
 This is universal to fast scramblers.
-For instance, for SYK-like model $\hat{b}_1=\sqrt{\xi}$ and (\ref{genefast}) reduces to (\ref{k2fast}).
-On the other hand, for slow scramblers, the continuum limit implies the complexity still grows fast at long times: the variance $\Delta K$ is in the same order of $\partial_t K/b_1$.
-Hence, $\Delta K/K\sim \partial_t K/b_1K\sim 1/t^\sigma$, where $\sigma$ is some positive constant.
-This tells us that in the long time limit, the contribution of the relative variance $\Delta K/K$ could be safely neglected and hence $K_2=K^2$.
+For instance, for SYK-like model $\hat{b}_1=\sqrt{\xi}$ so that (\ref{genefast}) reduces to (\ref{k2fast}).
+On the other hand, for slow scramblers, the continuum limit implies the complexity still grows fast at long times: the variance $\Delta K$ is in the same order of $\partial_t K/b_1$ but $\Delta K/K\sim \partial_t K/b_1K\sim 1/t^\sigma$ decays at late times, where $\sigma$ is some positive constant.
+This illustrates that in the long time limit, the contribution of the relative variance $\Delta K/K$ could be safely neglected and hence $K_2=K^2$.
 This explains the results depicted in Fig. \ref{k2}.
 The same argument can be extended to higher degree complexities.
+We may conclude that asymptotic behavior of the ratio $K_\delta/K^\delta$ at long time limit serves as a new tool to distinguish between slow scramblers and the fast ones.